Last updated: February 2, 2026

 Integrated Circuit Card (ICC): Definition And Applications

-An Integrated Circuit Card (ICC) is a standard plastic card that contains a small, embedded electronic chip.
+An Integrated Circuit Card (ICC) is a plastic card embedded with an electronic chip that functions as a miniature computer.
 You likely know this technology by its more common names: “smart card” or “chip card.”
-This tiny chip is a miniature computer, complete with a processor and memory, that can securely store and process data.

 Key Takeaways